Queens road rage incident ends with stabbing on Upper East Side

 As they drove into Manhattan, they apparently repeatedly cut each other off.

-They eventually crashed near East 62nd Street and Lexington Avenue, where the driver of a yellow pickup truck allegedly stabbed the driver of a black sedan.
+They eventually crashed near East 62nd Street and Lexington Avenue, where the driver of a yellow pickup truck, 28-year-old Antal Lakatos, allegedly stabbed the 28-year-old driver of a black sedan.

 The man suffered stab wounds to his face and neck and was rushed to New York Presbyterian Weill Cornell Medical Center.